linux-netdev/testing/Documentation/networking/openvswitch.rst

     eth(...), eth_type(0x8100), vlan(0), encap()

-Unlike a TCP packet with source and destination ports 0, an all-zero-bits VLAN TCI is not that rare, so the CFI bit (aka VLAN_TAG_PRESENT inside the kernel) is ordinarily set in a vlan attribute expressly to allow this situation to be distinguished.
-Thus, the flow key in this second example unambiguously indicates a missing or malformed VLAN TCI.
+Unlike a TCP packet with source and destination ports 0, an all-zero-bits VLAN TCI is not that rare and the flow key in this second example cannot indicate a missing or malformed VLAN TCI.

 Other rules
 -----------